Try These Methods to Live a More Fulfilling Life.

 More Free Time Means Better Self-Care

-I’m not promising you the magic of a first kiss; but I am promising you something that is rewarding unto itself – and shouldn’t feel like work.
+I’m not promising you the magic of a first kiss, but I am promising you something that is rewarding and shouldn’t feel like work.

 Society is becoming more complex, and so are our responsibilities.
-The only thing that is staying the same is the number of hours in each day.
+The only thing that stays the same is the number of hours each day.

 While many of us might be interested in developing new strategies for self-improvement and personal growth, we often feel so time-constrained that we don’t believe we have an hour to sit down to read a new book or attend a new workshop.